atillatan/blog/_articles/Making-Enterprise-Angular-Project-step-by-step.md

 }
 ```

-Then Change your `api.intercepter.ts` for server messages
+Then Change your `api.interceptor.ts` for server messages

 ```js
 import { Injectable, Injector } from '@angular/core';